-

 3. Check your radiators are working hard

 When was the last time you bled your radiators?
-It’s tempting to trust them to get on with the job, but they do need a little TLC now and then.
 With your central heating on for an hour, test each radiator to see if any part of it feels cold to touch.
-If so, it’s likely it needs to be ‘bled’ – removing air bubbles that cause the cold spots.
+If so, it’s likely it needs to be ‘bled’, which removes air bubbles that could be causing the cold spots.

-You’ll just need a radiator key (around £1 from hardware stores), an old towel and a bowl or jug.
+You’ll need a radiator key, an old towel and a bowl or jug.
 Let the radiators cool for a few hours, then lay the towel under the pipes and place the bowl or jug under the valve.
-Use the key to slowly open the valve – just a quarter or half turn.
+Use the key to slowly open the valve by doing a quarter or half turn.
 You’ll hear a hissing sound as the trapped air escapes.
 When it stops, or water comes out, close the valve.
+Once complete, make sure to check your boiler pressure as it might need to be topped up.
+Then you can switch your heating back on.

 1. Room thermostat

-The way they work is simple – a thermometer inside gauges how warm or cool the room is, then switches your central heating on or off to keep your home at the temperature you’ve set.
-If you’ve got one of these already, it might be fixed to the wall, most likely in your hallway.
-Or it could be a small freestanding unit that you can move around.
+The way they work is simple – a thermostat measures how warm or cool the room is, then switches your central heating on or off to keep your home at the temperature you’ve set.

-As you’d expect, this lets you create a heating schedule that suits your daily routine.
-For example, with the average house taking 30 minutes to heat up, you can set the heating to come on half an hour before you rise (and similarly 30 minutes before you’re back from work/school/a day out).
-You might typically place it on the wall near your boiler, or have one built in as part of your room thermostat; most have digital screens to make it easy to set times.
+This lets you create a heating schedule that suits your daily routine.
+For example, with the average house taking 30 minutes to heat up, you could set the heating to come on half an hour before you get up and 30 minutes before you’re back from a day out.

 3. Thermostatic radiator valves (TRVs)